Joelius300/dviz_hslu/REPORT.md

 - Good understanding of the heating unit and the processes related to it
 - Tech-savvier than many at their age but certainly needs good UX design to understand dashboard
 - No visual impairments
-- Decisions to make: When to fire up the furnace, when to get more wood (no data available)
+- Decisions to make: When to fire up the furnace (data available) and when to get more wood (no data available)
 - Current tools: Knowledge and experience, basic dashboard built by me

 ### Status quo

 Before discussing the takeaways from the meeting, here is a brief explanation of the heating system in place.

 Our house has both floor heating and radiators.
 Additionally, a storage water heater stores and maintains 600 liters of hot drinking water for all the water outlets in the house.
 To provide heat to them, a log heating unit is in place which regularly has to be filled up with wood and lit on fire manually.
-As is custom, the heat generated from burning the wood isn't (all) used to supply the heating circuits and storage water heater but is transferred into a buffer storage where
-3000 liters of heating water are kept.
+As is custom, the heat generated from burning the wood isn't (all) used to supply the heating circuits and storage water heater but is transferred into a buffer storage where 3000 liters of heating water are kept.
 The heat from this buffer is used to provide hot water to the consuming systems when the furnace isn't burning.

 ### Key takeaways